OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 After reviewing the data you click one of the three Save-buttons.
 Make sure the data are correct before Study or saving them, because you can not change them afterward.
 If you've made a mistake, you must contact the Study-coordinator who can change it.

 If you've added a Subject by clicking the link Add New Subject in the Subject Matrix, you also get the input fields described above and furthermore the option to add a Study Event.
 You do not have to do it at this stage.
-Adding Events will discussed in [11](#--refheading--579-1325233557) [Adding or scheduling Events](#--refheading--579-1325233557).
+Adding Events will discussed in [Adding or scheduling Events](#adding-or-scheduling-events).

 # Choosing a subject; a shortcut; the Subject Matrix; filtering and sorting